Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of the Sharing of RNA-Polymerases and Ribosomes

 \subsubsection{Few Free Ribosomes and Many Free RNA-polymerases}

-The first simulation, corresponding to Figures~\ref{fig:S_mod3_sim_11} and~\ref{fig:S_mod3_sim_12}, considers a low concentration of free ribosomes and a high concentration of free RNA-polymerases.
+The first simulation, corresponding to S4 Fig(A) and S4 Fig(B), considers a low concentration of free ribosomes and a high concentration of free RNA-polymerases.
 This situation seems to reasonable in this biological setting.
 Consequently, free ribosomes and free polymerases are subject to a large competition between transcripts (see \cite{warner_economics_2001} in the case of the yeast).
-At the same time, the parameters are fixed in such a way that most of RNA-polymerases are non-allocated, i.e. not bound on the DNA, see~\cite{klumpp_growth-rate-dependent_2008}, see Figure~\ref{fig:mod3} of the article and Figure~\ref{tab:S_mod3_Quantitative-summary}.
-The Figure~\ref{fig:S_mod3_sim_11} compares the variance of the complete stochastic model, with the one predicted by the previous model (with gene replication and random partitioning); it shows that for $90\%$ of the genes, the protein variance ratio is above $0.9$ (the mean of the ratio is $0.96$).
+At the same time, the parameters are fixed in such a way that most of RNA-polymerases are non-allocated, i.e. not bound on the DNA, see~\cite{klumpp_growth-rate-dependent_2008}, see Figure~4 of the main article and S3 Fig(A).
+S4 Fig(A) compares the variance of the complete stochastic model, with the one predicted by the previous model (with gene replication and random partitioning); it shows that for $90\%$ of the genes, protein variance ratio is above $0.9$ (the mean of the ratio is $0.96$).

 In these simulations, we look at the distributions of free RNA-polymerases and ribosomes.
-In Figure~\ref{fig:S_mod3_sim_12}, we show these distributions at three different phases in the cell cycle: we have selected cells of a given volume, either $1.40\,\text{\textmu m}^{3}$,$1.95\,\text{\textmu m}^{3}$ or $2.50\,\text{\textmu m}^{3}$, which correspond to the beginning, middle and end of the cell cycle.
-These distributions change as the volume increase (so that the average follows the curves shown in Figures~\ref{fig:S_mod3_Frnap-profile} and~\ref{fig:S_mod3_Fribo-profile}).
+In S4 Fig(B), we show these distributions at three different phases in the cell cycle: we have selected cells of a given volume, either $1.40\,\text{\textmu m}^{3}$,$1.95\,\text{\textmu m}^{3}$ or $2.50\,\text{\textmu m}^{3}$, which correspond to the beginning, middle and end of the cell cycle.
+These distributions change as the volume increase (so that the average follows the curves shown in S3 Fig(C) and S3 Fig(D)).

 In order to interpret the observed distributions of free RNA-polymerases and ribosomes at a certain extend, we can propose a simplified model of RNA-polymerase and ribosome allocation for which translation and the translation are then considered separately, and that there is no notion of cell growth.
-The idea would be to approach the ``local'' equilibrium of RNA-polymerases and ribosomes before any significant change in the volume (for more details about the simplified model, see Section~\ref{subsec:S_mod3_simplified_models}).
+The idea would be to approach the ``local'' steady state of RNA-polymerases and ribosomes before any significant change in the volume (for more details about the simplified model, see Section~\ref{subsec:S_mod3_simplified_models}).